-This research received no specific grant from any Public, Commercial or not for profit sectors

-1 an abrupt change that has brought with it unimaginable challenges and profound adjustments to many elements and areas of human existence.
-This research delves into how the COVID-19 pandemic transformed travel patterns in Lahore, Pakistan.
-It analyzes the surveys conducted to understand people's travel behaviors before, during, and after the pandemic's peak.
-The survey consists of total 38 questions concerning about the travel pattern of participants in prepandemic, during pandemic and post-pandemic along with socioeconomic factors.
-Factor analysis has been used to analyse the collected data.
-For factor analysis seven latent variable have been determined.
-The results show a significant change in travel pattern of individuals.
-During the pandemic, public transportation utilization fell drastically, and this decline persisted long after restrictions were lifted.
-In the same manner, there was a decline in the use of carpooling and taxis, following a subsequent partial recovery.
-In addition, the pandemic appears to have pushed people towards habit of online shopping and some people and offices towards remote working.
-This shift towards virtual alternatives may have long-term effects as individuals get used to of these new schedules.
-Furthermore, there have been a decline in social visits such as family, friends and social works including expos, volunteer and community works.
-Essentially, the research highlights the COVID-19 pandemic as a watershed moment for travel patterns in Lahore.
-It triggered a rise in personal car use, a surge in remote work and online shopping, and a temporary decline in social visits by car.
-The research indicates that certain modifications, including the adoption of remote work and virtual communication, could eventually become standard practices, impacting urban living and working patterns.
+This research received no specific grant from any Public, Commercial or not for profit sectors The COVID-19 epidemic spread globally in early 2020 and created an abrupt change in human life.
+This research shows how this pandemic transformed travel patterns in Lahore, Pakistan.
+It analyses the surveys conducted to understand people's travel behaviours before, during, and after the pandemic's peak.
+Factor analysis has determined seven latent variables.
+The results show a significant change in the travel patterns of individuals.
+During the pandemic, the use of public transportation fell drastically, this decline persisted longer.
+As a result, personal car usage was increased.
+In addition, there was a decline in carpooling and social visits following a subsequent partial recovery.
+Moreover, the pandemic pushed people towards online shopping and remote working.
+The research indicates that the adoption of remote-work and virtual communication eventually become standard practices impacting the urban living.